 In this introductory survey course, students will read, discuss and write critically about a variety of literary texts: essays, memoir, poetry, short stories, novels and/or plays.
-Students will study literature that encompasses a broad range of historical periods, as well as cultures of origin (Prerequisite: ENGL 1101) (Meets MnTC goal area 6).
+Students will study literature that encompasses a broad range of historical periods, as well as cultures of origin.